FOR IMMEDIATE RELEASE

 Minniefield, a lecturer in the Department of Art and Visual Culture at Spelman, will engage the College’s alumnae and current students in the execution of the mural as one of several MLK Day of Service projects coordinated by the Bonner Office of Civic Engagement at Spelman.
 This public art project will both extend the College’s volunteerism into the surrounding community and draw a connection between the Spelman and the neighboring new Westside Trail of the Atlanta BeltLine.

 This is a special public art collaboration between Atlanta BeltLine, Inc., and Spelman.
-The wall stands at the interim hiking trail, off the paved mainline Westside Trail, across White Street from Gordon White Park.
+The wall stands at the unpaved trail, off the paved mainline Westside Trail, across White Street from Gordon White Park.

 Previous murals by Minniefield include “Watch Me Learn,” a wall designed in collaboration with civil rights icon Dr. Doris Derby on Edgewood Avenue in the King Historic District.
 In this case, Minniefield used public art to push back against erasure as a contemporary social justice issue by celebrating the civil rights history of this vastly changing area.

 Culture Centers International serves as the fiscal sponsor for the new mural project.
 Its mission is to collect the history of African-American businesses, to educate the community through the arts, and to sustain the legacy of the African Diaspora through historic preservation.